-- expandable (see example below) - "true": Ticket fields which are not explicitly mentioned in the JSON layout object but which are annotated as customer exposed will be displayed. - "false": Only ticket fields which are explicitly mentioned in the JSON layout object are displayed. - defaultColumns: This is only used if expandable = "true" and a ticket field group is not explicitly layouted.
+- expandable (see example below) - "true": Ticket fields which are not explicitly mentioned in the JSON layout object but which are annotated as customer exposed will be displayed. - "false": Only ticket fields which are explicitly mentioned in the JSON layout object are displayed. - defaultColumnsNr: This is only used if expandable = "true" and a ticket field group is not explicitly layouted.
 Then the defaultColumns are used for display.

-If a comment is required to create a ticket, this is defined using the following object
+If a comment is required to create a ticket, make the following setting:

 '''

-commentRequired (Boolean)
+"commentRequired" : true

 '''